LeeBigelow/pegasus-theme-amiga-workbench/README.md

 - Favorites Collection.
 Toggle a game's favorite status with the "F" key or filter button
 - Last Played collection
+- All Games collection
 - Game Description can be focused and scrolled
-- All Games collection
 - Game List regex filtering
 - Focus Game Art and cycle through other images (if available) with Enter key or Select button
+    - Swiping Left/Right on the game art now also cycles through the images
 - Use TAB, or Details button, to cycle focus between Game List, Filter, Description, and Game Art
-- Converted svg css styles to svg attributes for Android compatability
 - Added mouse and touch gestures:
     - Collections View:
         - Swipe up on system info to switch to Details View